Leo Oudshoorn | Digital Business & Innovation

 Meet Associate Partner Leo

-One of Leo’s most rewarding projects in recent years involved a client seeking to reorganize and streamline their information management function.
-Following an analysis of the situation by Leo and his team, the Eraneos team collaborated with the client’s employees to investigate how their work was organized within the organization and how it could be made more efficient.
-“It was great to see them come up with their own ideas.
-They realized that the way they’d been doing things for years could be done differently and smarter,” Leo states, “It’s satisfying to complete an assignment where the solution works well for the organization but also increases employee engagement and satisfaction”.
+One of Leo’s favorite projects in recent years was a project for a client who wanted to reorganize and streamline their information management function.
+After an analysis of the situation by Leo and his team, we, as the Eraneos team, worked together with the client’s employees to examine how the activities within the organization were organized and how these could be made more efficient.
+“It was great to see them come to the insights themselves.
+They discovered that the way they had been doing things for years could actually be organized differently and more intelligently,” Leo explains.
+“It’s rewarding to complete a project where the solution works well for the organization, but also increases employee engagement and satisfaction.”

 Heart for healthcare